betaflight/betaflight/README.md

 ## Configuration Tool

-To configure Betaflight you should use the Betaflight-configurator GUI tool (Windows/OSX/Linux) that can be found here:
+To configure Faguflight you should use the Faguflight-configurator GUI tool (Windows/OSX/Linux) that can be found here:

 https://chrome.google.com/webstore/detail/betaflight-configurator/kdaghagfopacdngbohiknlhcocjccjao